toarch7/nt-recreated-public/README.md

 # Resources legality and foreword to building
- Unfortunately it is not possible to run project from this source right away, due to an Vlambeer respecting work of their contributors and employees, not allowing to publicly store (most of) assets made by them unless all rights are cleared myself.
-And, sadly, most of the creators weren't able to allow me use the assets.
+ Unfortunately it is not possible to run project from this source right away, due to an Vlambeer respecting work of their contributors and employees, not allowing to publicly store (most of) assets made by them unless all rights are cleared by myself.
+And, sadly, most of the creators weren't able grant me legal permissions to do so.
  I'm not allowed to give any alternative downloads, although you can extract resources from release version of the game yourself by additional tinkering and with help of [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool).
  Additionaly you can bring your own assets which are fine to be distributed safely.